SistemaStrategy/HiveThrift/README.md

 # HiveThrift
-HiveThrift is a javascript API for fast querying of Hive using Thrift middleware.
+HiveThrift is a node API for fast querying of Hive using Thrift middleware.

 ##Prerequisite
 * NodeJS >= 4.3.0